vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

     application_package=vespa_application_package)
 ```

-Now deploy the app to Vespa dev zone.
+Now deploy the app to the Vespa dev zone.

-The first deployment typically takes 2 minutes until the endpoint is up.
+The first deployment typically takes 2 minutes until the endpoint is up:

 ```python
 from vespa.application import Vespa